1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 ![This sensor needs to be leveld](../assets/images/head_neo_ABL2level_web.jpg)

-As I didn't get the plastic heihght gauge from Anycubic with my printers, I used the bigger one of those two-sided open ended wrenches.
+As I didn't get the plastic height gauge from Anycubic with my printer, I used the bigger one of those two-sided open ended wrenches.
 Check the parts that came with your printer, maybe you got the gauge shown in the following picture.

 ![ABL height gauge](../assets/images/abl-gauge_web.jpg)